Home About Programmes Beyond Matric CEP Impact Activities Merchandise Team Governance Connect

 Founded, legally registered, and constitutionally structured

-"At Soshanguve South Secondary and Seageng Secondary, we didn't find a lack of potential.
+"At the schools we've visited, we didn't find a lack of potential.
 We found a lack of access.
-That's the gap EEA is committed to closing — one school, one community, one cluster at a time."
+That's the gap EEA is committed to closing, one school, one community, one cluster at a time."

 CEP Framework · Guiding Principles